theopensystemslab/planx-new/README.md

 1. Run the following command to get everything (postgres, sharedb, api and hasura server processes) up and running `docker-compose up --build -d`

-1. Move into the hasura directory `cd hasura.planx.uk`

-1. Install [hasura-cli](https://hasura.io/docs/latest/graphql/core/hasura-cli/index.html) if you don't have it `npm install -g hasura-cli`

-1. Seed the database

-   `hasura seed apply`
+1. Open [hasura's](https://hasura.io/) web console to check that your Google email address is in the accounts table http://localhost:7000/console/data/default/schema/public/tables/users/browse (password: "TODO"), if not then add it

 1. Move into the editor directory `cd ../editor.planx.uk`